BeefyAndTheDucks/XMLSharp/XMLSharpCompiler/Syntax.md

 ## Functions & Methods
 This might be the biggest difference between XML# and other C-like languages.

-a `function` is a freestanding function that isn't associated with a type.
-For example defining:
+A `function` is a freestanding function not associated with a type.
+For example, defining:
 ```
 function NAME(PARAM_1_TYPE PARAM_1_NAME, PARAM_2_TYPE PARAM_2_NAME) -> RET_TYPE {
     SOME CODE;